AMWA-TV/bcp-003/best-practice-authorisation.md

 A simplified illustration of the authorisation flow is shown below.
 The API client, in this case a broadcast control system, provides the client's credentials to the Authorisation Server, which verifies them.
 The mechanism used to verify client credentials is out of scope for this document, but may involve widely used authentication technologies such as a corporate Single Sign On, Kerberos or Microsoft Active Directory for example.

 In its request the client will also indicate what privileges it wants included in a token.
-If the authorisation server is happy that a given client may be permitted the privileges requested it will grant a Bearer Token, containing an Authorisation Token whose "claims" include the requested privileges.
+If the Authorisation Server concurs that a given client may be permitted the privileges requested, it will grant a Bearer Token containing an Authorisation Token whose "claims" include the requested privileges.

-The client uses the token it has been issued with when it makes requests to protected resources on the resource server using the Authorisation Token.
-The resource server then validates the token, using the public key of the authorisation server.
-If the client is satisfied the token is valid for the protected resource to be accessed it will carry out the API request as normal.
+The client uses the token it has been issued with when it makes requests to protected resources on the Resource Server using the Authorisation Token.
+The Resource Server then validates the token, using the public key of the Authorisation Server.
+If the Resource Server finds that the token is valid for the protected resource to be accessed, it will allow the API request to proceed.

 ![Authorisation Flow](images/nmos_sec_3.png)

-Tokens are signed using a long-lived private key held by the authorisation server.
-The authorisation server makes available its public key to resource servers, to allow them to validate tokens using that key.
+Tokens are signed using a long-lived private key held by the Authorisation Server.
+The Authorisation Server makes available its public key to Resource Servers, to allow them to validate tokens using that key.

-The Bearer Token issued by the authorisation server are much shorter lived than the Authorisation Server secret key, but longer lived than the Access Token.
+The Bearer Token issued by the Authorisation Server are much shorter lived than the Authorisation Server secret key, but longer lived than the Access Token.
 This means that the client may readily regularly the access token without needing to ask the end-user for their credentials, but allows system administrators the opportunity to revoke access to the protected resources by the client by refusing to issue a new access token when asked for a renewal.

 ## Authorisation Server Specification